A Little Fun…

 So then we have a third way of living that acknowledges what is real yet chooses to make the best of a bad situation.

-I’ve worked for years with teenagers and each generation I have worked with has heard me repeat on more than one occasion that it doesn’t matter what we do as long as we are together and choose to have fun.
+I’ve worked for years with teenagers1It feels awkward saying this, I feel so young and inexperienced…but I’m not.
+As of the end of August it will be eleven years non-stop. and each generation I have worked with has heard me repeat on more than one occasion that it doesn’t matter what we do as long as we are together and choose to have fun.

 What I mean is, it is primarily (I would not say only) our attitude that determines our experience.
 I can have a great time cleaning – if others enter into the experience with me and we all have a positive, upbeat attitude.